rawrat/priveos-automation/README.md

   ]
 }
 ```
-Please replace both occurences of "__insert_your_private_key_here__" with your private key.
+Please replace both occurences of ```__insert_your_private_key_here__``` with your private key.

-The private key you enter here is the one you are going to supply when calling ```priveosrules:regnode```.
+The private key you enter here should match the one public key you are going to supply when calling ```priveosrules:regnode```.
 It should be different from your active and owner key.
 You should generate a new key just for this purpose.
 It does not need to be added as a permission to your account.

 When you're done editing, it should look like in this example (please don't use this example key):